 Australian Antarctic Medal nominations

 Anyone may nominate an expeditioner for an Australian Antarctic Medal.
-The nomination must be made to the Australian Antarctic Names and Medals Committee.
 In most cases a nomination should be supported by other persons in addition to the primary nominator.

 To be considered for the award of the Australian Antarctic Medal the candidate must have provided outstanding service to Australia's Antarctic Program.
 He or she must: